-Read on to see seven technology trends that credit unions should keep a close eye on (especially in the face of the coronavirus).
+Read on to see eight technology trends that credit unions should keep a close eye on (especially in the face of the coronavirus).

 Major Credit Union Technology Trends